 The Global Gag Rule was first implemented on January 22, 1984, under President Ronald Reagan at a conference in Mexico City.
 Since then, it’s been enforced by every Republican president and repealed by every Democratic one.

 This constant cycle has caused real harm, as each reinstatement cuts critical funding and disrupts life-saving safe abortion services for women and girls worldwide.
-For decades, the rule has threatened reproductive rights, creating fear and confusion, especially in communities where access to essential healthcare is already fragile.
+For decades, the policy has threatened reproductive rights, creating fear and confusion, especially in communities where access to essential healthcare is already fragile.

 Why was the Global Gag Rule implemented?

 The Global Gag Rule was implemented in an attempt to control women’s bodies and choices, and limit access to essential reproductive healthcare.
-Despite overwhelming evidence that restricting abortion doesn’t stop them from taking place—it only makes it unsafe—this policy was designed to block funding to organisations that offer a full range of reproductive healthcare.
+Despite overwhelming evidence that restricting abortion doesn’t stop them from taking place – it only makes it unsafe – this policy was designed to block funding to organisations that offer a full range of reproductive healthcare.

 The Global Gag Rule is a reminder that the fight for reproductive freedom is far from over and that policies like these disproportionately harm women, particularly those in marginalised and underserved communities.